klembee/Scrypto-Documentation/README.md

 #### About the Authors

 - Clement Bisaillon is a Core Member of the Radix Programmer's Guild who loves Radix and Scrypto.
-He is active on the different Scrypto channels to answers your questions.
+He is active on the different Scrypto channels to answer your questions.

 - Rock Howard leads the Radix Programmer's Guild and is involved in a wide variety of Radix ecosystem projects.
 He lives in Austin, Texas with his wife Beverly and two orange tabby cats.
 He is @rockhoward on Twitter.